-Rooms that are occupied temporarily (such as hallways, corridors, bathrooms, changing rooms) are exempt from the requirement.
+Rooms occupied temporarily (such as hallways, corridors, bathrooms and changing rooms) are exempt from the requirement.

-- Acoustic plan that shows calculated sound levels and designed sound classes in the building project. - ☐ Competence description of the acoustic technician such as CV.
+- An acoustic plan that shows calculated sound levels and designed sound classes in the building project. - A description of the acoustic technician's competence, such as a CV.